crazyants/custom-auth-site/docs/overview.md

 * Interactive Login
 * HTTP-based Login

+Only one scenario may be enabled at a time.
+The Relativity Authentication Bridge defaults to the interactive login scenario.

 ### Interactive Login

 Interactive login is designed to display a custom login form to the user.